stefanmiodrag/ristretto/README.md

 ## Key Features

-This template does not come with all batteries included, but it does provide a basic template for rapid development.
+This template doesn't come with all batteries included, but it does provide a basic template for rapid development.
 Here's a quick rundown:

 * Completely Node setup
 * Recommended `index.html` template